Heartspace Circles

 Soul Card Circles are a space for inner listening, where image and symbol give form to what is quietly unfolding within you.

-At the heart of each circle is the creation of a personal Soul Card — a symbolic image shaped through simple collage and guided reflection.
+At the heart of each circle is the creation of a personal Soul Card — a collaged image shaped through intuition, simple materials and guided reflection.

 The focus is not on artistic skill, but on resonance, meaning, and what begins to emerge when you listen inwardly.